 - Redaction for messaging tickets does not work for messages created before April 2022.
 If the ticket contains sensitive information, the tickets will have to be permanently deleted.

-- When you redact a ticket comment sent from an email channel, Zendesk does not redact the content of the original email.
+- When you redact a ticket comment sent from an email channel, Zendesk does not redact the content of the original email in the email provider's channel (such as Gmail or Yahoo).
+Only the text hosted in Zendesk is redacted.

 - When redacting a ticket, the underlying conversation is not edited on the social messaging platform and third-party integrations.
 It is redacted only within Zendesk-controlled systems.
 This also means that an end user, depending on how they communicate with your agent, may still see unredacted content themselves when accessing a message through different channels.
 For example, in Facebook Messenger or a 3rd-party Chat bot.